 You may wish to untick the default ‘Randomize category order’ option so as to display the categories in a sequential order, rather than randomly.

 Below you can see how this will appear to your participants when they take your card sort.
 Note the items limits at the bottom of each category.

 If you are creating a closed card sort make sure that your card limits are large enough to allow all cards to be sorted.
 Don’t worry, the tool will warn you before launch if this is an issue.

-Participants are required by default to name all the categories they create (the checkbox to the right of the categories).
-Leaving this box checked will enable you to collect more complete responses for your analysis, and you won't end up with a large list of unlabelled cards (which have caused quite a few headaches, I'm sure!).
+If you want participants to be required by default to name all the categories they create, the checkbox to the right of the categories ticked.
+Leaving this box checked will enable you to collect more complete responses for your analysis, and you won't end up with a large list of unlabelled cards.

 Leaving the box checked does sometimes depend on the complexity of the card sort and the willingness of your participants.
 If your participants struggle to label all the categories, they may abandon the study or make something up, rather than take the time to write a considered label.
 This will bias your results.
 So keep that in mind.